giosil/wxdsb/README_docker.md

 ## Deploy application with Helm

-In `heml` folder do the following:
+In `helm` folder do the following:

 - `helm install wxdsb ./wxdsb` - this install `wxdsb` application from project folder
 - `helm list` - this show all releases